Theatre Royal, Hyde: Theatre Royal Onward

-In 1999, planning permission was in the process of being granted to demolish the theatre to make way for a housing development, however a group of volunteers joined together to save the Theatre Royal, named Theatre Royal Onward, the group campaigned for the theatre to be granted listed building status which it was in 2000.
+In 1999, planning permission was in the process of being granted to demolish the theatre to make way for a housing development.
+However, a group of volunteers joined together to save the Theatre Royal, named Theatre Royal Onward, and campaigned for it to be granted Grade II listed building status, which it received on 13 April 2000.
 The theatre was put up for auction in 2005 however the society lost the bid to buy the theatre and it was sold to a local property developer, Aurora Hyde Limited.
 However the fight to return the theatre to its former glory continues, much like the campaign to save another local theatre, Stockport Plaza which was successful.

 The theatre has been open to the public on Heritage Open Days, however in 2011 this was not possible due to building work being carried out within the theatre itself by the present owners.
 The society instead organised a classic 1960s cinema queue to congregate outside in support of the theatre restoration.
 The campaign was very popular with many local residents joining and a local radio station arriving to interview people of their memories.